Jyst7/CustomSwerve/JOURNAL.md

 https://www.aliexpress.com/item/1005006812605920.html?
 https://www.aliexpress.com/item/1005008145047028.html?

-# June 26th: Begining of modeling
+# June 26th: Begining of modeling 4 Hours

 Today I am working on the model of each swerve module, given the motors I want to get around 60-80 inches per second and to do that I only need to gear down the motor with a 2:1 ratio so i can do that with two bevel gears one on the wheel and one connecting to it then i will do some shinanigans to get it from the motor to there but otherwise all good.
 I found a decently large bearing that I will use from some sketchy place called Taobao